jorritfolmer/puppet-splunk/README.md

 If you have version >= 6.2.0 servers but with stock settings from a previous Splunk installation, also pass `sslcompatibility => 'intermediate'` in the universal forwarder declaration, otherwise the SSL connections to the deploymentserver will fail.

 ## Changelog

+### 1.0.9

+- Added phonehomeintervalinsec parameter to configure phoneHomeIntervalInSec for the deploymentclient

 ### 1.0.8